 Officials are cracking down on China’s fervent fan clubs whose members discuss and rank celebrities, going to extreme lengths to support their favored stars.
 (When Chinese Canadian pop star Kris Wu was detained on allegations of rape in August, his fans flooded social media in his defense and called for breaking him out of prison.)

 Male Chinese celebrities known for their androgynous style have also become a threat in Beijing’s eyes.
-Last week, regulators ordered broadcasters to encourage “masculinity” and put a stop to “abnormal beauty standards” such as “niangpao,” a slur that translates to “sissy men.”
+Regulators have ordered broadcasters to encourage “masculinity” and put a stop to “abnormal beauty standards” such as “niangpao,” a slur that translates to “sissy men.”

 “The party does not feel comfortable with expressions of individualism that are in some ways transgressive to norms that it puts forward,” said Rana Mitter, a professor of modern Chinese history and politics at the University of Oxford.
 “The party-state makes it clear that it has the first and last word on what is permitted in mass culture.”

 Within China, the campaign has been met with a mix of approval and skepticism.
 Liang Min, 35, a linguist from Jilin province, said China’s pop idol culture, in which young fans donate money to celebrities, is out of control.
 “The teenagers are being misled.
 Personally, I’m proud of this action,” Liang said.
 Internet users criticized the order against “sissy” culture as state-sponsored homophobia.
 “Sissy men will not harm the country, but prejudice and narrow thinking will,” said one comment that was censored on WeChat after getting more than 100,000 views.